 How Much Should You Have Saved for Retirement by Age?

-The most common question in retirement planning has no single answer, but it does have a solid framework.
-Financial firms like Fidelity, T. Rowe Price, and Empower have published retirement savings benchmarks based on decades of data.
-The core idea: save a multiple of your annual salary by each milestone age, building toward 10x your income by the time you retire.
+"Am I saving enough?" is the retirement question that keeps people up at night.
+There's no single magic number, but there is a framework that works.
+Fidelity, T. Rowe Price, and Empower have each published savings benchmarks based on decades of data, and they all land in roughly the same place: save a multiple of your salary by each milestone age, building toward 10x your income by the time you retire.

 The Savings Benchmark Framework

-The most widely cited retirement savings targets come from Fidelity Investments, based on the assumption that you start saving at age 25, save 15% of your income annually, and invest more than half in stocks:
+Fidelity's benchmarks are the ones everyone cites.
+They assume you start at 25, save 15% of income, and invest more than half in stocks:

 | Age | Target | Example ($75K Salary) |